Conserving okapi in DRC

 ZSL's current okapi work is generously funded by:

 Support our work

-We are currently seeking additional funds to support further okapi surveys and to develop and implement the okapi conservation action plan.
-If you would like to support this work, please Donate now
+We are currently seeking additional funds to support the implementation of the okapi conservation strategy.
+If you would like to support this work, please